 In the world of Japanese noodle dishes, you have varying thicknesses of noodles from skinny to fat that also comes in various types (wheat, buckwheat, konjac, potato to matcha) which vary in colors from yellow, white, green, and brown much like the diversity of Angeleno’s.
 The variety of noodles is growing in LA, but big ole whitey aka udon (thick wheat flour noodles) is starting to come up because it had not gotten as much attention as its soba and ramen bros.
 The increased popularity for udon is in large part because of places like Marugame Monzo in LA Little Tokyo (click for directions) which typically has a line out front for people waiting to try out the creamy uni udon, the seafood laden udon pasta, to the traditional dashi broth based udon dishes with a multitude of toppings.

 Skewers of various cuts of chicken, beef, seafood, pork to vegetables are grilled up and served “tapa’s” style which is often only seasoned with either a “tare” (a soy based sauce) or “shio” (salt).
 The best part of a yakitori-ya is that beer and drinks go hand-in-hand here, and if that sounds like what you are looking for, there are several of them in the LA area.
-The recommended ones would be Shin Sen Gumi Yakitori (they also do ramen, so make sure you look up and go to the right location), Torihei in Torrance (call ahead to check on wait times: (310) 781-9407, click here for directions), Nanbankan on Sawtelle, click for directions, or
+The recommended ones would be Shin Sen Gumi Yakitori (they also do ramen, so make sure you look up and go to the right location, and if you if you want to see pics from visits to SSG, click here), Torihei in Torrance (call ahead to check on wait times: (310) 781-9407, click here for directions), Nanbankan on Sawtelle, click for directions, or

 Kaminariya in Tustin (CLOSED).